droglenc/NCHighways/Syllabus-Current.md

 * Two unexcused absences will result in a grade no higher than a C.
 * Three or more unexcused absences will result in a failing grade.
 * Excused absences will be treated differently at my discretion.
 In general, four or more absences (either all excused or excused combined with unexcused) will put you in jeopardy of failing the course.
-* Excused absences may include illness, traveling for participation in an athletic event or other school-sponsored activity, or family emergency.
-Documentation from a coach, doctor, or other professional may be required in order for an absence to be excused.
+* Excused absences may include illness, family emergency, or travel for participation in an athletic event or other school-sponsored activity.
+Documentation from a coach, doctor, or other professional may be required for an absence to be excused.

 Consider the following examples of this attendance policy.

-* Abigail missed the third class period because her alarm did not go off.
+* Abigail only missed the third class period because her alarm did not go off.
 Her grade is not affected by this absence except that she missed points for in-class engagement and the in-class assignment.
 * Benny missed two class periods, one because he left town for a concert in the Twin Cities and one because he decided to "take the day off."
 These are unexcused absences, so Benny can earn no higher than a "C" for the course.
 In addition, he missed the in-class engagement and the in-class assignments for both days.
-Benny is very likely to earn a "D."
+Benny is likely to earn a "D."
 * Claudette missed three class periods because she was traveling with the Women's Soccer team on two Thursdays and was in "concussion protocol" on another Thursday.
 Each one of these absences is considered excused (she had a note from her doctor about the concussion) and Claudette made up the work for each missed day.
 Thus, her grade is not affected by these absences.
 * Davide missed three class periods -- one because he was traveling with the Cross Country team to a meet, one because he decided to sleep in on the day after a meet, and one because he had a friend from home visiting.
 The first absence is considered excused, but the other two are considered unexcused.
 Thus, this is similar to Benny's case and Davide can earn no higher than a "C" for the course but is in danger of earning a "D" because of the work that he missed.
 * Elinor missed three consecutive weeks because she had mono, came to class for one week, and then missed the two weeks after Thanksgiving as her health declined again.
 Elinor had a note from her doctor explaining her illness and why she could not attend class.
 Elinor was unable to make up any of the work that she missed because of her illness.
 Elinor failed the course as she missed more than a third of the coursework. [*Note that in an instance like this, I would work with Elinor to find a less punitive administrative decision -- possibly a late withdrawal from the course.
 However, she would still be required to take the course again.*]